kevintruong/til/File-System,-Part-8:-Disk-blocks-example.md

 ## Please can you explain a simple model of how the file's content is stored in a simple i-node based filesystem?

-Sure!
-To answer this question we'll build a virtual disk and then write some C code to access its contents.
+Sure!To answer this question we'll build a virtual disk and then write some C code to access its contents.
 Our filesystem will divide the bytes available into space for inodes and a much larger space for disk blocks.
 Each disk block will be 4096 bytes-

 ```C
 // Disk size: